 - The rover may play anywhere on the field with the exception of the catcher's position.
 The rover cannot stand within the baselines before the ball is hit.

 Game & Field Set-Up

-- Captains should meet before the start of the game and confirm / agree upon ground rules with regards to boundaries, base set-up and home run line (home run line is for recreational leagues only).
+- Captains should meet before the start of the game and confirm / agree upon ground rules with regards to boundaries, base set-up and home run line.

 - To view a diagram of a softball field set-up, click on the pdf document in the rules section.

 - Teams are responsible for setting up the bases at 60 feet (approximately 20-25 paces).

 - Each team captain must bring their four (4) bases to every game (total 8 bases) as first base and home plate will require "safety bases".

 - First – safety base: There should be a base for the first base fielder to touch and a separate base for the runner to step on (with a distance of 6 inches between the bases).

 - Home – safety base: There should be an extra base laid out parallel to the existing home plate (at least 24 inches away from it).
 A line is to be drawn in the dirt between the two to enable the runner to touch the safety bag or cross the line in a safe manner, in order to score a run.

 - Commitment Line: There is a "commitment line" halfway between third base and the home plate, marked with an extra base or by drawing a line in the dirt across the base path.
 This marks the no-return point of a base runner going towards home plate.

 - Other Bases: For the other bases, fielders should be touching only one side of the base, allowing a base runner to touch the base without interference.